Pope Pius X: Liturgical reforms and communion

-Anti-modernism
+Opposition to modernism

 Pius X in his study while receiving a portrait.
 Nearby is a statue of John Vianney.

-Pope Leo XIII had sought to revive the inheritance of Thomas Aquinas, 'the marriage of reason and revelation', as a response to secular Enlightenment.
+Pope Leo XIII had sought to revive the inheritance of Thomas Aquinas, "the marriage of reason and revelation", as a response to secular Enlightenment.
 Under Pius X, neo-Thomism became the blueprint for theology.

-Most controversially, Pius X vigorously condemned the theological movement he termed 'Modernism', which he regarded as a heresy endangering the Catholic faith.
+Pius X vigorously condemned the theological movement he termed "Modernism", which he regarded as a heresy endangering the Catholic faith.
 The movement was linked especially to certain Catholic French scholars such as Louis Duchesne, who applied modern critical methods to Church history, drawing together archaeology and topography to supplement literature and setting ecclesiastical events with contexts of social history.
 Alfred Loisy, a student of Duchesne, denied that some parts of Scripture were literally rather than metaphorically true.
 In contradiction to Thomas Aquinas, they argued that there was an unbridgeable gap between natural and supernatural knowledge.
 From the traditional viewpoint, such investigations led inevitably to relativism and scepticism.
 The modernist and relativist theological trends tried to assimilate modern philosophers like Immanuel Kant as well as rationalism into Catholic theology.

 Anti-Modernists viewed these notions as contrary to the dogmas and traditions of the Catholic Church.
 In the decree entitled Lamentabili sane exitu ("A Lamentable Departure Indeed") of 3 July 1907, Pius X formally condemned 65 propositions, mainly drawn from the works of Alfred Loisy and concerning the nature of the Church, revelation, biblical exegesis, the sacraments, and the divinity of Christ.
-That was followed by the encyclical Pascendi dominici gregis (or "Feeding the Lord's Flock"), which characterized Modernism as the "synthesis of all heresies."
+That was followed by the encyclical Pascendi Dominici gregis (or "Feeding the Lord's Flock"), which characterized Modernism as the "synthesis of all heresies."

 Escalating the campaign, Pius X ordered that all clerics take the Anti-Modernist oath, Sacrorum antistitum.
 The Pope's aggressive stance against Modernism caused some disruption within the Church, although only about 40 clerics refused to take the oath.
 Catholic scholarship with Modernist tendencies was greatly discouraged, and theologians who wished to pursue lines of inquiry in line with Secularism, Modernism, or Relativism were threatened with sanctions up to excommunication.

-Pius X's attitude toward the Modernists was uncompromising.
+Pius X's attitude towards Modernists was uncompromising.
 He also instituted the Sodalitium Pianum (or League of Pius V), an anti-Modernist network of informants, which was much criticised due to its accusations of heresy on limited evidence.
 This campaign was run by Monsignor Umberto Benigni in the Department of Extraordinary Affairs in the Secretariat of State, which distributed anti-Modernist propaganda and gathered information on "culprits".
 In Benigni's secret code, Pius X was known as Mama.
 Among those it investigated was the teacher of church history, Angelo Roncalli (later Pope John XXIII), but the Holy Office cleared him of all charges.

+His reputation for anti-Modernism led to the use of his name in the 1970s by Bishop Marcel Lefebvre in establishing the Society of Saint Pius X, for Catholics disaffected in the wake of liturgical reforms.